FSA-Spring23-Group-1-Capstone/Capstone-Group-1/README.md

-## GameGo App designed to purchase modern video games and consoles
+## GameGo App designed to purchase modern video games without the hassle of unwated pop-up ads